vikingeducation/prep_basics/test-yourself-answers.md

 #### What's the difference between web developers and web designers?

-Web designers are focused on the artistic design and ux/ui of a website or web app, whereas developers are focused on how to build it, although there is some overlap between the two nowadays.
+Web designers are focused on the artistic design and explores how users might feel when using the website or web app.
+They research the market demand, give surveys, interview potential users, and produce a design that is most easy to use and attractive looking to users.
+Web developers are focused on how to build what the designer wants.

 #### What's the difference between front end, back end, and full stack developers?